Information for New Yale College Students

 All new students are sent an admissions letter with a reply form to accept the offer.
 Your first step in the visa process is to accept the offer of admission!

-A few days after you have accepted your offer of admission, you will receive an email from OISS with a link to an online form.
-Please complete the online form as soon as possible and include evidence of funding for your first year at Yale.
+Beginning in early April, after accepting your offer of admission, you will receive an email from OISS with a link to an online survey.
+Please complete the online survey as soon as possible and include evidence of funding for your first year at Yale.

 After receiving your information and all required supporting documentation, OISS will issue your immigration document (I-20).
 This generally takes two weeks.
-Yale College admissions will mail this document to you via courier service to the address listed on your Yale application.
+Yale College Undergraduate Admissions will mail this document to you via courier service to the address listed on your application.

 As you prepare to depart, you will have many questions about living in New Haven, including the items listed on this page.
-You may want to be in touch other students and scholars through Yale's student organizations or in the department or school with which you will affiliated.
+You may want to get in touch with other students and scholars through Yale's student organizations or in the residential college with which you will be affiliated.

-Upon arrival, you will be inspected by a Customs and Border Protection officer and complete the I-94 data collection.
-Be sure to have your passport and immigration documents with you.
+Upon arrival, you will go through immigration inspection, where your electronic I-94 entry record will be created.
+Be sure to have your passport and immigration document (I-20) with you.
 Do not pack them in your checked luggage.
-Before you leave the officer make sure your passport has a new ink entry stamp.
+Before you leave the immigration checkpoint, make sure you have the small ink entry stamp with your visa classification and expiration date (“D/S”) handwritten.

-Most new Yale College students will check during the Orientation for International Students (OIS).
+Most new Yale College students will check-in during the Orientation for International Students (OIS).
 If you are not participating in OIS, an OISS adviser will email you information about when to check-in.

 Currently in the U.S.?